airplanedev/blog-examples/incident-manager/README.md

 We've provided a `Dockerfile` that can be used to create an image for the incident manager tool.
 Once this is built, you can deploy it in your environment of choice.

+The resulting container needs outbound access to the Internet (so it can hit external HTTPS endpoints), but does not receive any requests from the outside.